 Today starts the toy organization end of the Back To School Organizing Challenge.
 If you haven’t been following along, we are completing small tasks each day to get the entire family ready for back to school!
-We are going to focus on book organization today, and work our way to all sorts of tips and tricks for organizing the kids toys!
+We are going to focus on book organization for toddlers today, and work our way to all sorts of tips and tricks for organizing the kids toys!
 I’m sharing an older post with some tricks on how to keep the kids books organized!

 A while ago, a of my dear friends asked me for some advice on how I keep all of my toddlers’ books organized, especially since I have two kiddos under the age of three roaming the house, looking to attack anything that appears to be “put away”.
 I love that the kids love to read books, but trying to keep them semi organized can be a huge challenge.
 I get upset when a good book gets bent pages or ripped because it way lying on the floor and someone walked over it.
 But trying to teach two toddlers to put away books when they are done is like bringing a bull into a china shop…disastrous!